Nintendo Game Card

-A Nintendo Game Card is a physical flash storage card produced by Nintendo that contain video game software for the Nintendo DS and Nintendo 3DS line of handheld game consoles as well as the Nintendo Switch and Nintendo Switch 2 line of hybrid game consoles.
-They are the successor to the ROM cartridge-based Game Boy Game Paks used in Nintendo's previous handheld game consoles.
+A Nintendo Game Card is a physical flash storage card produced by Nintendo containing video game software for the Nintendo DS and Nintendo 3DS lines of handheld game consoles as well as the Nintendo Switch and Nintendo Switch 2 lines of hybrid game consoles.
+It is the successor to Nintendo's own Game Pak line of ROM cartridges used in prior consoles and handhelds.